SausanAlsuti/brightwave-dry-cleaners/README.md

 [(Back to top)](#table-of-contents)

 # Quickstart <a name="quickstartdemo"></a>
-View the deployed version: https://github.com/SausanAlsuti/brightwave-dry-cleaners [(Back to top)](#table-of-contents)
+View the deployed version: Live Demo [https://sausanalsuti.github.io/brightwave-dry-cleaners/] [(Back to top)](#table-of-contents)

 # Installation <a name="installation"></a>
+clone the repository
+open 'index.html' in browser
-clone the repository: git clone https://github.com/SausanAlsuti/brightwave-dry-cleaners.git [(Back to top)](#table-of-contents)
+[(Back to top)](#table-of-contents)

 # Usage <a name="usage"></a>
-manually: Navigate to the project folder and open index.html in your browser in bash: cd brightwave-dry-cleaners / start index.html [(Back to top)](#table-of-contents)
+Navigate to the project folder and open index.html in a modern browser [(Back to top)](#table-of-contents)

 # Project Structure <a name="project-structure"></a>